Mental disorder: Nervous illness

+A mental breakdown, nervous breakdown or mental health crisis is an acute, time-limited, mental disorder that manifests primarily as severe, stress-induced depression, anxiety, paranoia, or dissociation in a previously functional individual, to the extent that they are no longer able to function on a day-to-day basis until the disorder is resolved.

+A nervous breakdown is often closely tied to psychological burnout, severe overwork, sleep deprivation, and similar stressors, which may combine to temporarily overwhelm an individual with otherwise sound mental functions.
+A mental breakdown can last for hours at a time, to months at a time.
+While these time periods can vary between different people, their reactions to the mental breakdown may also vary.
+These terms have not been formally defined through a medical diagnostic system such as the DSM-5 or ICD-10 and are nearly absent from scientific literature regarding mental illness.
 In addition to the concept of mental disorder, some people have argued for a return to the old-fashioned concept of nervous illness.
 In How Everyone Became Depressed: The Rise and Fall of the Nervous Breakdown (2013), Edward Shorter, a professor of psychiatry and the history of medicine, says:

-About half of them are depressed.
-Or at least that is the diagnosis that they got when they were put on antidepressants. ...
-They go to work but they are unhappy and uncomfortable; they are somewhat anxious; they are tired; they have various physical pains—and they tend to obsess about the whole business.
-There is a term for what they have, and it is a good old-fashioned term that has gone out of use.
-They have nerves or a nervous illness.
-It is an illness not just of mind or brain, but a disorder of the entire body. ...
-We have a package here of five symptoms—mild depression, some anxiety, fatigue, somatic pains, and obsessive thinking. ...
 We have had nervous illness for centuries.
 When you are too nervous to function ... it is a nervous breakdown.
 But that term has vanished from medicine, although not from the way we speak....
 The nervous patients of yesteryear are the depressives of today.
 That is the bad news....
 There is a deeper illness that drives depression and the symptoms of mood.
 We can call this deeper illness something else, or invent a neologism, but we need to get the discussion off depression and onto this deeper disorder in the brain and body.
 That is the point.